 So PCOS causes a form of hormonal acne again, which is what makes it so difficult to treat.
 Because the underlying factor is systemic makes control difficult thus making acne difficult to treat.

 Because the causes are nebulous and difficult to pinpoint, treatment is difficult.
 This makes managing the condition is the best option.

 The first suggestions to manage PCOS are lifestyle factors

 Weight loss and exercise

-This may seem counter intuitive because PCOS is what causes you to gain weight and then the management or PCOS are for you to lose weight.
-Therefore, it does not make sense, however this is the case.
-While women with PCOS find it difficult to lose weight hey, do well on a low carbohydrate die so keto or Akins diets are going to be very good for you.
+This may seem counterintuitive because PCOS is what causes you to gain weight and then the management of PCOS is for you to lose weight.
+Therefore, it does not make sense, however, this is the case.
+While women with PCOS find it difficult to lose weight hey, do well on a low carbohydrate diet so keto or Akins diets are going to be very good for you.